VlaD-T/getaviz-wiki/getaviz/dev.md

 ---
 I'm working on windows and some problems are just because of it.
 <br>
-In Getaviz there is Generator and UI part.
+In Getaviz there are Generator and UI parts.
 So if you want to change UI, you have to work with **UI** forlder and if you want to edit the generator, go to the **generator2** folder.

 ## Generator